Reform Groups Rally Opposition to Farmworker Amnesty Vote on Wednesday

-Reform groups are pressuring GOP and Democrat legislators to vote against a draft bill that would amnesty at least 500,000 illegal farmworkers and replace them with an expanding inflow of government-delivered, powerless, and low wage H-2A visa workers.
+Reform groups are pressuring GOP and Democrat legislators to vote against a draft bill that would amnesty at least 500,000 illegal farmworkers and replace them with an expanding inflow of government-delivered, powerless, and low-wage H-2A visa workers.

 The amnesty-and-replacement bill is likely to pass on Wednesday.
 But it will be easier to stop in the Senate if the reform groups can show bipartisan opposition to the H.R.
 5038 bill, which would also outsource the jobs held by large numbers of American employees — as well as the illegals — to an uncapped flood of disposable H-2A stoop-labor workers.